Shop by Room ➜ Bedroom ➜ Bed Frames

 Best Non Toxic Bed Frames

 Non-toxic bed frame brands, including solid wood bed frames, and metal bed frames, with and without head boards and storage.
-Click the rating symbols below each bed frame for more information about material health.
+Click the rating symbols for more information about material health.

 Platform Beds with Headboards

-Avocado has three bed frames with head boards that are all made of 100% solid wood and water-based zero-VOC finish from ECOS, a brand that uniquely discloses all of their ingredients so you know its safer than a standard water-based finish.
+Avocado’s solid wood bed frames with head boards have a water based zero VOC finish from ECOS, another healthy brand.
 A great non toxic twin bed frame, full, queen, king, or Cal king.
 Even the cotton edging that makes the slats squeak-free is certified organic.
 Their City bed frame, shown above, doesn’t require any tools to assemble, and is an affordable solid wood bed frame.

 Keeps’ bed frames are made mostly of solid oak, with plywood slats.
-They’re stained and finished with the all-in-one Rubio Monocoat plus 2c (which I also use and love) and they use Titebond glue, one of the best non-toxic furniture adhesives.
+They’re stained and finished with the all-in-one Rubio Monocoat, a great non-toxic brand, and they use Titebond glue, one of the best non-toxic furniture adhesives.
 Most importantly, they disclose all of the above freely on their website and are very responsive to follow-up questions.

 Non toxic solid wood bed frames are great, but metal bed frames have some advantages over wood ones, including not requiring glues or stains, and being very affordable.
 This simple Queen size metal bed frame from Amazon has a headboard and is what I use at home, because in addition to being healthy and relatively inexpensive, it’s highly rated for being sturdy and not being squeaky.
 No box spring required.
 It comes in every size, so it’s also a great option for a non toxic twin bed frame.